tatou-tatou/Themes/Mousse/README.md

 Bspwm does have a few problems with user-friendliness though:
 - Manual tiling is less mouse-friendly than layouts.
 - Non-Arch users seem to have difficulties installing it.
+- No minimizing.

+The only decent alternative to bspwm in terms of user-friendliness is AwesomeWM.
+Awesome will work with anything, supports everything, can minimize, has a very good panel out of the box (and can use stand-alone panels like the xfce one) and has a right click menu.
+It does have some problems though, the main one being that it is written and configured in lua and that it is not client-controlled like bspwm.

 ##Sxhkd
 Sxhkd is the recommended keybind daemon for Bspwm.
 Written by the same developer, it allows some very interesting keybinds (like chains or vim-like "modes") and the use of mouse buttons.